CESNET/cesnet-tszoo/README.md

 test_dataframe = dataset.get_test_df()
 ```

-Whether loaded dataset is series-based or time-based depends on the benchmark.
-What can be loaded corresponds to previous datasets.
+Loaded dataset can be one of the above.